Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/index.md

 # Unity Perception Package Documentation (com.unity.perception)

-## Preview package

-This package is available as a preview, so it is not ready for production use.
-The features and documentation in this package might change before it is verified for release.

 Visit the pages below for in-depth documentation on inidividual components of the package.

 |Feature|Description|